-(Optional) While cookies are baking, prepare the icing in a small mixing bowl by whisking together melted vegan butter, powdered sugar, vanilla, and salt.
+(Optional) While cookies are baking, prepare the icing in a stand mixer or small mixing bowl by whisking together melted vegan butter, powdered sugar, vanilla, and salt.
 Add non-dairy milk 1 tbsp. at a time, until you reach the desired consistency.
-It should be thin enough to spread easily, but thick enough that it won't run off your cookies.
-If you're planning to add liquid food coloring, you may wish to leave the icing on the thicker side to allow for the thinning that the food coloring may cause.
+It should be thin enough to spread easily, but thick enough that it won’t run off your cookies.
+If you’re planning to add liquid food coloring, you may wish to leave the icing on the thicker side to allow for the thinning that the food coloring may cause.
 To make multiple colors, divide the icing before coloring.

 If you prefer your cookies to have the look that smoother icing provides, just skip the butter and add some more non-dairy milk until the icing reaches your desired consistency.
 You'll lose some flavor, but the icing will have a smoother look!

 One batch of icing will allow you to decorate your cookies but not cover them fully with icing; make 2 batches if you want all your cookies fully covered.